Hykudoru/TextGauge/README.md

 # TextGauge
-TextGauge performs basic input length analysis on DOM text/textarea nodes allowing you to pass callback functions to fire when one of your text gauges remains within or exceeds its boundaries.
+TextGauge is a smart jQuery plugin that performs basic input length analysis on DOM text/textarea nodes allowing you to pass callback functions to fire when one of your text gauges remains within or exceeds its boundaries.
 Default color indicators can optionally modified.
 Note: TextGauge is smart enough to use its closest span sibling!